 Buying a new car can be daunting.
 It’s not a cheap buy so it’s understandable why people walk into the showroom a little wary, unsure of what they are looking for and worried they will be ripped off.
-Luckily, with a little preparation and a few simple tips, you can approach your next car purchase with confidence, especially when it comes to securing a great deal.
+Luckily, with a little preparation and a few simple tips on buying a used car, you can approach your next car purchase with confidence, especially when it comes to securing a great deal.
 Check out our list of tips and tricks, and watch our video below to help you secure a great deal on your next car.

 For most of us, buying a new car is a sizeable purchase and often a commitment to keep the same vehicle for at least the next few years, so it makes sense that we should properly prepare for the purchase, and ask ourselves a few serious questions beforehand